kanki6315/wintervlnbot/README.md

 * Enables teams to request for forms as needed, instead of managing a channel of forms
 * Reads entry list from Google Sheets, and allows teams to query and validate they are registered correctly.
 * Enables a "black flag clearance" request for qualifying.
 This is used for the Nurburbring-Nordschliefe, allowing teams to shortcut the GP circuit instead of doing a full 7+ minute outlap.
+* Uses a SignalR socket to announce protest entries and decisions automatically in a configured channel.

 ### General Command List
 * `!invite`